-Looking for inspiration on how to promote your photography website and business?
+Looking for inspiration on how to market your photography website and business?
 It can be difficult to get exposure (forgive the pun) in this line of work, as each photographer is essentially a small fish in a big pond.

 Whether you’re just starting out or have been on the scene for some time, we hope these nuggets of wisdom will encourage you to try some new approaches and help you spread the word.

 Making your website as striking and engaging as possible is the best place to start.
 Here are some particulars to focus on.

 Snooty Fox’s celebrity gallery is one of the most eye-catching we’ve come across.
 By displaying a range of their portrait images across the page, owners Meriet and Leo ensure they really grab your attention while showcasing some of their high-profile clients at the same time.

 Matthew Wardle has opted for a slideshow feature which makes his images almost full-screen for viewers, allowing us to see the detail he catches in his stunning landscape scenes.

 Ian Reed offers some handy advice for protecting your images in case they’re shared around: “Always watermark your images with your copyright logo.
 This directs people where to go if they like what they see.
 It’s also important to embed your images with your copyright so that, if someone saves your image, it will display your name, website and contact details.”

 Blog as often as you can.
 Not only is it a way to get your personality (and examples of your work) across, if a potential customer is visiting your site and you haven’t updated the blog in months, it can put people off and they may think you’re no longer in business.
 If you don’t have time to blog (although we recommend that you do try to make time), then don’t include a blog on your website.